Bob Trammell

 Robert Thomas Trammell Jr. (born February 27, 1974) is an American politician from the state of Georgia.
 A member of the Democratic Party, Trammell represented the 132nd district in the Georgia House of Representatives and served as the minority leader from 2017 to 2021.

 Early life and career

 Trammell attended the University of Georgia for his undergraduate education where he majored in English and Political Science.
 He earned a Juris Doctor from the University of Virginia School of Law.

-Trammell clerked the United States District Court for the Northern District of Georgia.
+Trammell clerked at the United States District Court for the Northern District of Georgia.
 Before entering the Georgia House, Trammell was the county attorney for Meriwether County.
 As of 2020, Trammell lives in Luthersville, Georgia.

 Political career

 Trammell was first elected to the Georgia House in 2014, succeeding Carl Von Epps, who did not run for reelection.
 In 2018, he was reelected to his seat.